Mohs Surgery (cont.)

 How is recovery?
 Is it painful?

 Recovery is usually very easy and uneventful.
-Overall, resting as much as possible the first few days after surgery is generally helpful.
+Overall, resting as much as possible the first few days after surgery is helpful.

 Stitches (sutures) are usually removed at the surgeon's office anywhere from four to 14 days from the date of surgery.
 Your physician will let you know what date to return for stitch removal.